raganwald-deprecated/homoiconic/2010/01/beautiful_failure.markdown

 Beautiful Failure
 ===

 The organizers of [CUSEC 2010](http://2010.cusec.net/ "CUSEC 2010") were kind enough to ask me to give a keynote speech, and I wanted to write out a few of my thoughts that might not be obvious from reviewing the [slides](http://www.flickr.com/photos/raganwald/sets/72157623258073708/ "Beautiful Failure - a set on Flickr").
 My thesis was that when you find yourself successfully scratching an itch, don't stop there.
 Dig a little deeper and see if your "fix" is obscuring a deeper failure.
-It's possible that some underlying assumption is holding you back, an if you challenge that assumption, you may make a breakthrough.
+It's possible that some underlying assumption is holding you back.
+If you challenge that assumption, you may make a breakthrough.

 ![Copyright 2008 Emiliano Dominici](http://farm4.static.flickr.com/3014/2712932037_435173fd88.jpg)